 The biggest barrier that causes people to quit running is losing motivation.

 So, before you start lacing up those running shoes, find your why!
 And make sure it matters in your soul (aka intrinsic motivation).

 Is it because you want to be a healthier parent who can run and play with your kids?
-Is it because running makes you feel good about yourself and thus you’re nicer to your family?
-Is it because you want to set a good example for your kids?
+Or because running makes you feel good about yourself and thus you’re nicer to your family?
+Maybe it’s because you want to set a good example for your kids?

 If training for a race helps keep you accountable and excited about running, then choose one and sign up!

 Running offers us a host of mental and physical benefits that go beyond losing weight and feeling good.
 Often people start running to lose weight but find that it also makes them feel good and empowers them in other areas of your life.